jrpool/learning-os-software/toolkit/shared-tools.md

 We use [GitHub][github] as a repository store for all services, to track issues, and to coordinate development.

+## Local Domain to Port Mapping

+We use [pow][pow] to avoid the nightmare of remembering which app / service runs on which `localhost:PORT`.

 ## Service Generator

 All services should (as much as possible) adhere to a specified file structure template.